Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Analysis of the four strategies

 \subsection{Weight enumerators}

-To derive the fidelities in the other three cases, we need to correctly aggregate probabilities over different classes of physical errors (e.g., stabilizers vs.\ logical operators, suppressed vs.\ unsuppressed, correctable vs.\ uncorrectable).
+To derive the fidelities in the other three cases, we need to correctly aggregate probabilities over the different classes of physical errors (e.g., stabilizers vs. logical operators, suppressed vs. unsuppressed, correctable vs. uncorrectable).
 We do this using weight enumerator polynomials~\cite{PhysRevLett.78.1600,Rains:1999vp}.
-For any subset $A \subset \tmP_n$, its weight-enumerator polynomial (WEP) is defined as
+For any subset $A \subset \tmP_n$, its WEP is defined as

-where $W_w(A)$ is the number of elements of $A$ of weight $w$, i.e., $W_{w}(A)= \#\bigl\{E'\in A\bigl|\wt(E')=w\bigr\}$.
+where $W_w(A)$ is the number of elements of $A$ of weight $w$, i.e., $W_{w}(A)= \abs{\bigl\{E'\in A \,\big|\, \wt(E')=w\bigr\}}$.

 For example, $\wt(\pi(I))=0$, hence $W(\{\pi(I)\}; z) = 1$; for a single qubit, $\wt(X)=\wt(Y)=\wt(Z)=1$, so $W(\tmP_1; z) = (1 + 3z)$; for $n$ qubits,